xeago/gradblog/graduation/extended-abstract.md

 ## Quality of search results
 The quality of search results cannot be measured in concrete values or units.
 The outcome of the questionnaire will determine whether the new system has improved on the quality of search results.
-The questionnaire is distributed amongst Videofyme employees, as their extensive use of the service closely reflects that of the actual userbase.
+The questionnaire was distributed amongst Videofyme employees, as their extensive use of the service closely reflects that of the actual userbase.